thisjustin/JSocial/README.md

 To contribute:
 fork > edit > open a pull request > merge

+You can view the current state of the project here: http://thisjustin.github.io/JSocial/

 Rules:
 * Add a function with your Github name as its name to the jsocial.js file
 * DO NOT edit the index.html file (if you want to add anything there, use javascript :)